suusanex/sample_playwright_net_ajax_polling/.github/instructions/mode-prototype.instructions.md

 ## Tests

-- Unit tests are **nice to have but optional**.
+- Unit tests are **required**.
-- If a small test makes the prototype more understandable (e.g., one or two happy-path tests), you can add it.
+- Tests are written to demonstrate that the code works correctly in the normal (happy-path) case.
+- Error cases and exhaustive coverage are **not** a priority.
 - Do **not** spend time on full coverage or complex test scaffolding.

 ## Style